Tax Credits: Dealing with overpayment debt

 As a result, DMB will now identify tax credits direct recovery overpayments that are suitable for collection via an adjustment to the claimant’s PAYE tax code.
 This will apply to anyone in PAYE employment or in receipt of a UK-based pension.
 The first debts will be included in the 2012/13 code from 6 April 2012.
 It will continue to be used in 2014/15 and thereafter.

-It should be noted that this method of recovery is voluntary, however HMRC will only allow the claimant to refuse if they offer to repay via another method.
+It should be noted that this method of recovery is voluntary under the legislation.
+However in practice HMRC appear to only allow the claimant to refuse if they offer to repay via another method.

 The HMRC guidance explains the process as follows: